John Tamihere promising to turn the Auckland Harbour Bridge into a two-level superstructure

 A new harbour crossing and the much needed Penlink Highway will be priority projects under a John Tamihere mayoralty, he said.

-"A new 10 vehicle lane Harbour crossing, which will carry cars, rail, pedestrians and cyclists can be completed within six years on the existing bridge piers, replacing the existing bridge," Tamihere said.
+"A new 10-vehicle-lane harbour crossing, which will carry cars, rail, pedestrians and cyclists can be completed within six years on the existing bridge piers, replacing the existing bridge," Tamihere said.

 "There will be minimal disruption to traffic.
 My team have looked at overseas structures and costs and it is very doable."

-Tamihere said full or partial superstructure replacements have been carried out on a number of bridges in the United States, including the Milton-Madison bridge costing $US104 million over the Ohio River.
+Tamihere said full or partial superstructure replacements have been carried out on a number of bridges in the United States, including the Milton-Madison bridge, costing US$104 million ($161m), over the Ohio River.
 It was built in 1929.

+Goff called the "18-lane bridge" fantasy stuff and fundamentally dishonest to promise.
+It would cost more than $10 billion to build, he said.

+"Either he intends to bankrupt the city, burden ratepayers with massive extra rates or he is making it up because he know he is never going to deliver it.

+"Widening the motorway at either end to match the 18 lanes would see massive demolition of buildings and destruction of homes and neighbourhoods.
+This will cost further billions of dollars that Auckland doesn't have and the government won't pay for," Goff said.

-Tamihere said the Penlink Highway will bring much needed relief to North Shore motorists.
+Tamihere said the Penlink Highway will bring much-needed relief to North Shore motorists.

 "I will personally guarantee and commit to the Penlink Highway because it is the right thing to do," he said.